BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Resistant to Magic
 - Terror

-**ACTIVE/PASSIVE RULES**

-- **Strength of Body, Strength of Will** `PASSIVE` - Gulavhar's Attacks are always equal to its remaining Wounds.
+- **Strength of Body, Strength of Will** `PASSIVE`

+Gulavhar's Attacks are always equal to its remaining Wounds.
 Additionally, for each Wound Gulavhar has lost, worsen Gulavhar's Courage value by 1 (this will improve again should Gulavhar regain a lost Wound via the Immortal Hunger special rule below).

-- **Immortal Hunger** `ACTIVE` - Each time Gulavhar slays a model in Combat, it regains a single Wound lost earlier in the battle.
+- **Immortal Hunger** `ACTIVE`

+Each time Gulavhar slays a model in Combat, it regains a single Wound lost earlier in the battle.
 These Wounds are regained at the end of the Combat.
 Gulavhar can only regain Wounds in this way by making Strikes, never by using a Brutal Power Attack.

 </div>